 Step 1 – Mix the Sugar and Oil

-In the bowl of a mixer, toss in sugar, eggs and oil; beat on medium speed (start slow and increase slowly, so you don’t sploosh everywhere), it should be thick and foamy, about 2 minutes.
+In the bowl of an electric mixer, or a large bowl, toss in sugar, eggs, and oil; beat on medium speed (start slow and increase slowly, so you don’t sploosh everywhere), it should be thick and foamy, about 2 minutes.

 Step 2 – Mix the Dry Ingredients and Batter